radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce security for themselves.

-## Mandating TLS transport
+## Mandating Secure transports

-All RADIUS systems MUST support RADIUS/TLS and/or RADIUS/DTLS.
+All systems sending RADIUS packets outside of secure networks MUST use either IPSec, or RADIUS/TLS, or RADIUS/DTLS.

 ## Crypto-Agility